Voltaren Ophtha Eye Drops (Single dose units)

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

-- itching, redness or irritation of your eye
+- pain, itching, redness, discomfort or irritation of your eye

 - blurred vision immediately after using the drops